 All students are required to attend their classes regularly and on time.
 Please remember, regular attendance is the best way to make progress; low attendance and arriving late is disruptive to your teacher and classmates.
 If you have any problems and cannot attend your class, you must inform the school as soon as possible by phone on 0208 9958772 or email: info@speakeasyschool.co.uk.

-A valid doctor's certificate must be provided with any request for course extension due to sickness.
-All lessons missed due to unauthorised absence are not refundable.
-Students who do not attend for two consecutive weeks without permission will be struck off the class register and there is no guarantee that they will be able go back to their original class upon their return.
+If you would like us to extend your course because you were sick, please ask your doctor to issue you with a valid doctor's certificate.
+We cannot extend or refund your lessons, if your absence is unauthorised.
+If you do not attend for two consecutive weeks without permission, we will have to remove you from the class register and we can't guarantee you will be able go back to your original class upon your return.